Snapchats Duets & Trios

 My most recent article for Pianist Magazine’s e-newsletter focuses on the thumb.
 As always, my intention is to draw attention to an area of piano playing which may benefit from concentrated practice.
 I notice in my own teaching that students perpetually work to achieve and maintain finger strength, but then leave the poor old thumb…

-The Inception and Development of PIANO WEEK
+The Inception and Development of PIANO WEEK: Samantha Ward

 Josef and Rosina Lhévinne and the Russian Piano School